The 2021 Teaching Award recipients were announced on April 30 during the Celebration of Teaching event.

 The Sylvia Wallace Sessional Lecturer Award annually recognizes the important and essential contribution of sessional lecturers to the University of Saskatchewan's teaching community.
 The Sylvia Wallace Award recipient is announced annually at the spring Celebration of Teaching.

 Nomination Deadlines: Nomination Deadlines: Nominations for the award must be submitted using the submission portal https://www.surveymonkey.ca/r/SylviaWallaceAward by February 15th. (*EXTENDED to March 1, 2021)

 Provost’s Prize for Collaborative Teaching and Learning

-- The Provost's Prize for Innovative Practice in Collaborative Teaching and Learning is a $5,000 prize awarded to a team of faculty involved in the delivery of a successful and innovative collaborative teaching and learning initiative.
+The Provost’s Prize for Collaborative Teaching and Learning is a $2,000 prize awarded to a team of faculty involved in the delivery of a successful and innovative collaborative teaching and learning initiative.